 - Research shows that any well-balanced meal, with foods high in vitamins B, C, D3, and magnesium, improves concentration, boosts the immune system and produces a better attitude.
 Ensure your child gets their school day off to a great start with a nourishing breakfast of oatmeal, fresh fruits, whole grain toast and eggs, and avoid foods high in sugar and carbohydrates.
 In other words, keep those super sweet cereals and donuts out of the cupboards.

-- In addition to the usual school supplies, continue to pack re-usable masks, hand sanitizers and travel wipes, and include extras in case those items get lost.
-Make back-to-school shopping fun for your child, while being mindful of their health and safety.
-Have them select their own mask with trendy designs they will be excited to wear.
+- Make back-to-school shopping fun for your child, while being mindful of their health and safety.
 Choose a durable backpack that has compartments to store their stuff and ease their load.
 Consider an ergonomically correct chair to support their posture if they are studying a lot at home.

 - Before school starts, declutter your space and remove distractions leaving only room for the things you need to get things done.
 Re-arrange the furniture, bring in some plants or hang new pictures, to make you and your family feel better about your remote work and learning environments.
 Simple steps like cleaning your desk and adding some cozy, comfy accents to your space can make a big difference to your creativity and productivity.